 WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT

 We interacted with over 4 million Romanians during our activity.
-We listened to their opinions and questions and here is a summary of the most relevant things about WEEE, to help you understand what they are, what they contain and why it is good to collect and recycle them, as well as where you can teach them.
+We listened to their opinions and questions and here is a summary of the most relevant things about WEEE, to help you understand what they are, what they contain and why it's good to collect and recycle them, as well as where you can hand over them.

-WEEE means all electrical and electronic equipment obsolete that worked with the help of batteries or on the basis of electricity, at the outlet: refrigerator, iron, washing machine, television, computers, mobile phones, radio cassette players, video cameras, microwave ovens, etc. Basically, they are all around you and contribute significantly to your quality of life.
+WEEE means all electrical and electronic equipment obsolete that worked with the help of batteries or based on electricity: refrigerator, iron, washing machine, TVs, computers, mobile phones, radio cassette players, video cameras, microwave ovens, etc. Basically, they are all around you and significantly contribute to your life quality.

 You have certainly changed a few that have become obsolete or damaged.
-Do you remember what you did with them?
+Can you recall what you did with them?
 At this time, e-waste represents 5% of the world's total waste solid municipal packaging, almost the same amount as all plastic packaging, but WEEE is much more dangerous.

 Why hand over and recycle WEEE?